csiebler/csiebler.github.io/content/posts/understanding-azure-openai-x-ratelimit-remaining-tokens-x-ratelimit-remaining-requests-headers.md

 * 100 Input tokens
 * 2000 max_tokens (the generation will stop well before, but we need to "eat" up token quota to hit the limit)

 In this case, we calculate the actual token cost that was deducted from our quota by subtracting it from our known quota (10k) or the last reported remaining tokens from the API response.
+This means we run single-threaded, no calls in parallel, and wait until each call is done.
 Let's run it for a bit over a minute:

 ```
 Time 0.0s / Model gpt-35-turbo-1106 / HTTP 200 / Remaining tokens: 7939 / Tokens used: 100+73=173 / Actual token cost: 2061